glic3rinu/passlib/docs/lib/passlib.hash.scram.rst

 =========
 .. note::

-    This hash format is new in Passlib 1.6, and it's SCRAM-specific API may change in the next few releases, depending on user feedback.
+    This hash format is new in Passlib 1.6, and its SCRAM-specific API may change in the next few releases, depending on user feedback.

 .. autoclass:: scram()